lamessad/MRLOVA/README.md

 form an empirical null distribution under the assumption of no effect.
 The 5th percentile of this distribution provides a threshold or critical value for significance.
-If `est$CausEstP` is less than `est$sig_v`, it indicates that the observed p-value is unusually small compared to what is expected under the null hypothesis.
-The `corrected_p` is the proportion of permuted p-values that are less than or equal to the observed p-value (`est$CausEstP`) without permutation.
+If `est$CausEstP` is less than `est$sig_v`, it indicates that the observed p-value is significantly smaller than what would be expected under the null hypothesis.
+The `corrected_p` is the proportion of permuted p-values that are less than or equal to the observed p-value (`est$CausEstP`), representing the corrected p-value based on permutation.

 ### InSIDE